gbmhunter/blog/content/programming/signal-processing/image-processing/image-registration/index.md

 <p>$$ \text{MIND}(I, \vec{x}, \vec{r}) = \frac{1}{n} \exp\left(-\frac{D_p(I, \vec{x}, \vec{x} + \vec{r})}{V(I, \vec{x})}\right) \quad r \in \mathbb{R}  $$</p>

 An example image registration algorithm written in Matlab and using MIND/Gauss-Newton optimization can be found at: [http://www.ibme.ox.ac.uk/research/biomedia/julia-schnabel/Software](http://www.ibme.ox.ac.uk/research/biomedia/julia-schnabel/Software).

+### Pre-Normalizing Images

+Should you normalize images (e.g. between 0 and 1) before calculating the MIND descriptors for each pixel?

+If using the MIND descriptor to coregister two images, you should find that normalization should not have a significant effect on the objective function.

 ### Worked Example